trivnguyen/florah-tree/README.md

 To generate merger trees using a pre-trained FLORAH model:

 1.  **Ensure you have a trained model checkpoint (`.ckpt` file).**
-    Pre-trained models can be found at `/mnt/ceph/users/tnguyen/florah-tree-models` (as mentioned in the original README).
+    Pre-trained models can be found at `/mnt/ceph/users/tnguyen/florah-tree-models` on Rusty or downloaded from Dropbox (see above).

 2.  **Create or modify an inference configuration file:**
     This file will specify the path to the model checkpoint, parameters for the initial halo seeds (e.g., mass and redshift ranges), the number of trees to generate, and the output directory.